 Usual grooming mistake that a lot of people make at this stage is using colognes, scented products or body sprays to mask body odors.

 Foot and baby powder can be helpful too.
-Foot powder is excellent for masking bad foot smell, while baby powder keeps the armpits smell fresh the whole day.
+Foot powder is excellent for masking bad foot smell, while baby powder keeps the armpits smelling fresh the whole day.

 Mistake #19: Too Much Cologne